Giving Up On Family Dinners

 With their entire identity defined by the sport they play, what happens after an athlete’s last game?
 Whether it is due to an injury or when they graduate and transition into a working adult, will they know who they are as an individual if all they have ever known is their sport?
 Will they have regrets?
 I recently posed this question to my daughter, who is now twenty and nearing the end of her soccer career.
 She told me she wouldn’t have changed a thing.
 She loved the sport and the car rides with her dad, traveling, and exploring new places.
 Her teammates were her closest friends, bonded by hard work, defeats, and success.

 I guess the answer is trying to find a balance between family life and sports.
 My daughter is truly sad that she will no longer be playing a sport she has played since she was 5.
 She did remind me of the benefits of being part of a team and why we had traveled halfway around the country to watch her play.
 There were many sacrifices we made along the way, but it was a choice.
 A choice she made and a choice we supported.

-It will be interesting to see what youth sports looks like when our children are parents.
-Will the sports craze continue with the same level of intensity or will there be a ying to our yang and our over-the-top sports parenting will be replaced with a more laissez-faire attitude where kids play sports with their friends to have fun and are able to make it home in time for family dinner?
+It will be interesting to see what youth sports look like when our children are parents.
+Will the sports craze continue with the same level of intensity, or will there be a ying to our yang, and our over-the-top sports parenting will be replaced with a more laissez-faire attitude where kids play sports with their friends to have fun and are able to make it home in time for family dinner?